bigusd612/metamask-mobile/README.md

 yarn watch
 ```

-#### Download and install the development build
+#### Download and install the development build install savings wallet in android

 - Expo development builds are hosted in [Runway](https://www.runway.team/) buckets and are made available to all contributors through the public bucket links below.
 A new build is generated every time a PR is merged into the `main` branch.

 - For Android:
   - Download and install an `.apk` file from this [Runway bucket](https://app.runway.team/bucket/hykQxdZCEGgoyyZ9sBtkhli8wupv9PiTA6uRJf3Lh65FTECF1oy8vzkeXdmuJKhm7xGLeV35GzIT1Un7J5XkBADm5OhknlBXzA0CzqB767V36gi1F3yg3Uss) onto your Android device or emulator.
-- For iOS:
+- For
-  - Physical device
-    - Your test device needs to first be registered with our Apple developer account.
+    - Once registered, download and install an `.eds to first be registered with our Apple developer account.
     - Once registered, download and install an `.ipa` file from this [Runway bucket](https://app.runway.team/bucket/MV2BJmn6D5_O7nqGw8jHpATpEA4jkPrBB4EcWXC6wV7z8jgwIbAsDhE5Ncl7KwF32qRQQD9YrahAIaxdFVvLT4v3UvBcViMtT3zJdMMfkXDPjSdqVGw=) onto your device.
   - Simulator
     - Download and install an `.app` file from this [Runway bucket](https://app.runway.team/bucket/aCddXOkg1p_nDryri-FMyvkC9KRqQeVT_12sf6Nw0u6iGygGo6BlNzjD6bOt-zma260EzAxdpXmlp2GQphp3TN1s6AJE4i6d_9V0Tv5h4pHISU49dFk=) onto your simulator.